matthew-tfs/mjcb.io/content/blog/00012-most-common-mistakes-in-active-directory.md

 slug: "most-common-mistakes-in-active-directory"
 date: "2019-02-11T15:38:00-05:00"
 author: "Matthew Burr"
 summary: "Active Directory is an incredibly powerful tool that pretty much every business relies on for user authentication and management.
-That doesn’t mean that people set it up properly though, and Microsoft has provided a very good guide on how to avoid those mistakes."
+That doesn't mean that people set it up properly though, and Microsoft has provided a very good guide on how to avoid those mistakes."
 tags: [
     "ADDS",
     "Microsoft",